-The production duo from Philly took the world by storm with their Neo Soul.
-The sound was so fresh and new that even Michael Jackson wanted that sound on his “Invincible” album.
+The production duo from Philly took the world by storm with their brand of Neo Soul.
+The sound was so fresh and new that even Michael Jackson wanted that vibe on his “Invincible” album.
 Their work on the Jill Scott albums will always be the highlight of their career, but they proved that they could go outside the Neo Soul box by creating mainstream hits for younger acts like Chris Brown and Ciara.

 7) Rich Harrison